blonestar/wp-theme-vite-tailwind/readme.md

 <img src="assets/img/hello-world.jpg" width="100%">

-*Note: Tailwind JIT is currently experimental and it will be integrated into Tailwind soon, will update the theme accordinaly*
+*Note: Tailwind JIT is currently experimental and it is already integrated into included latest Tailwindcss (since v2.1.1)*

 ## Installation